Curated OER

 The Fossil Fuel Energy in our Food and Drink

 Students explore the use of fossil fuel energy.
-In this ecology instructional activity, students review the multiple steps used to make an aluminum can.
-Small groups choose a breakfast cereal and create a flow chart showing all the...
+In this ecology lesson, students review the multiple steps used to make an aluminum can.
+Small groups choose a breakfast cereal and create a flow chart showing all the processes used to...

 Curated OER